Current Cases

 Overview

-On August 30, 2024, the court granted preliminary approval of a $2.2 million settlement in this certified securities class action alleging that Bowl America’s board of directors acted in bad faith when approving a merger with Bowlero Corp.
+On December 12, 2024 the court granted final approval of a $2.2 million settlement in this certified securities class action alleging that Bowl America’s board of directors acted in bad faith when approving a merger with Bowlero Corp.

-Shareholders of Bowl America, Inc. allege that Bowl America entered into an unfair, misleading, and grossly inadequate merger with Bowlero Corp.
-Plaintiffs allege that Defendants acted in bad faith and breached their fiduciary duties to Bowl America shareholders by approving a merger contract between Bowl America and Bowlero containing an excessive termination fee, effectively precluding another bidder from making a higher offer to purchase Bowl America.
+Shareholders of Bowl America, Inc. alleged that Bowl America entered into an unfair, misleading, and grossly inadequate merger with Bowlero Corp.
+Plaintiffs alleged that defendants acted in bad faith and breached their fiduciary duties to Bowl America shareholders by approving a merger contract between Bowl America and Bowlero containing an excessive termination fee, effectively precluding another bidder from making a higher offer to purchase Bowl America.

 Cohen Milstein was appointed Co-Class Counsel on June 15, 2023, the same date the class was certified.